otfried/old-ipe-releases/README.md

-# The extensible drawing editor Ipe
+# Archve of Ipe releases 7.2.24 ~ 7.2.26

-You can find download links for the sources as well as Windows packages and Mac OS X apps of the current Ipe version on the Ipe homepage at:
+For the current Ipe version, go to the Ipe homepage at [http://ipe.otfried.org](http://ipe.otfried.org)

-[http://ipe.otfried.org](http://ipe.otfried.org)
+Or check the [Ipe repository](https://github.com/otfried/ipe) for the source code.